ahmedtechworks0-collab/Pattern-Functions/README.md

 # Pattern-Functions
-A Program that prints basics different patterns.
+A Program that prints basics different patterns in differnt orientation.